 I have become so interested that I have acquired many various essential oils and have created other fragrances which I am planning on producing and trying to market.”

-Although the future Pope Pie IX born in Senigallia, Giovanni Maria, to Count Mastai Ferreti and Caterina Solazzi from a local noble family, would be elected for his liberal views, he is famously known for having let his deeply conservative tendencies take over later on in life due to the political turmoil in which Italy was then thrown in over its unification attempts.
-He is in this later period known to be the inventor of the doctrines of the Immaculate Conception and Papal Infallibility.
+Although the future Pope Pie IX born Giovanni Maria in Senigallia to Count Mastai Ferreti and Caterina Solazzi from a local noble family would be elected for his liberal views, he is famously known for having let his deeply conservative tendencies take over later on in his life due to the political turmoil in which Italy was then thrown over its unification attempts.
+He thus became known as the inventor of the doctrines of the Immaculate Conception and Papal Infallibility in the later period of his existence.

 A flacon retails for $25.95 only.
-If you buy one to eleven dozens, it is available for $156 per dozen, etc. The packaging is gift-worthy so it could potentially be a lovely gift for Christmas.
+If you buy one to eleven dozens, it is available for $156 per dozen, etc. The packaging is gift-worthy so it could potentially be a lovely present for Christmas.
 Please note that shipping is free during the Holidays' season.

 You can purchase the scent directly from the website The Pope's Cologne